Cheezmeister/www.luchenlabs.com/src/content/bio.md

 another, and I hope to one day save a few young minds from being stifled in the halls of mediocrity known as the US public school system.

+I am also a bisexual male white anglosaxon protestant, in case you care about such things.
+I don't.

 ## Stuff I Think Is Awesome